devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 ```
 _Codesnippt XXX: Favorites Class that will be exposed through Provider Package [[@faustWisgen2019]](https://github.com/Fasust/wisgen)_

-Here expose our Favorite class globally above _MaterialApp_ in the WidgetTree:
+Here we expose our Favorite class globally above _MaterialApp_ in the WidgetTree using the _ChangeNotifierProvider_ Widget:

 ```dart
 void main() => runApp(MyApp());